PriceJacobs/gmail.js/CONTRIBUTING.md

 If you introduce new API calls or features, please ensure they are documented.
-Having it both in the `README.md`-file and as code-doc makes it easier to use for everyone!
+Having it both in the `README.md`-file and as code-doc makes it easier to use for everyone

 ## Code quality